 Lourdes (our Pyrenees road trip starting point)

 It’s an emotional place, however; you will want to spend at least one night.
 If you are not participating in the procession, you will want to observe the rituals.
-Click here to read our full Lourdes experience.
+Don’t miss our full Lourdes experience.

-Pouzac is best known for its golf course, Pyrenees hiking, or canyoning.
+Pouzac is best known for its golf course, Pyrenees hiking, and canyoning.
 We, however, just took a few photos and continued on our road trip through France.

 We also saw the cave drawings in Altamira cave.
 Technically, it’s an exact replica similar to what has been done at Lascaux in France.
 They no longer let visitors into the original caves.